wp-plugins/events-manager/readme.txt

 * fixed calendar widgets taking on day link search arguments from other parts of the page
 * fixed admin email problems when in auto-approve mode and using alternate status numbers e.g. 5
 * added force-approve booking flag in EM_Booking::set_status
+* fixed ical locations and apostrophes and single ical file time offsets
+* fixed gallery shortcode for recurring events
+* fixed guest event submission auto-complete
+* refactored booking form JS to allow multiple forms on one page
+* fixed some booking js ui animations
+* fixed booking table overlay issues
+* added more js vars for translation purposes
+* improved placeholder replacement logic
+* added em_event_submission_login filter
+* simplified timepicker and datepicker JS and html strucuture for re-use
+* EM_Notices behaviour changed so errors are printed and not deleted, only at start/end of script

 = 5.1.7 =
 * added excludeable categories (use negative numbers instead)